How To Make Your Sub Woofer Sound Better

 Room Is Speaker Cabinet

-Our room is another cabinet with the same issues that a sub woofer cabinet has.
-Our room must deal with sound pressure injected into it from our sub woofer.
+Our room is another cabinet with the same issues that a subwoofer cabinet has.
+Our room must deal with sound pressure injected into it from our subwoofer.
 The room then acts its size not its age.
 Room dimensions determine the room resonances we will have inside our room “cabinet”.
-The room resonances and the sub woofer produced energy, all work together to produce the final sound we hear in the room.
-To improve our sub woofer cabinet and driver sound, we need to reduce both vibrational energy from the cabinet and also absorb the low frequency energy produced by the driver.
+The room resonances and the subwoofer produced energy, all work together to produce the final sound we hear in the room.
+To improve our subwoofer cabinet and driver sound, we need to reduce both vibrational energies from the cabinet and also absorb the low-frequency energy produced by the driver.
+We want just woofer sound.

 Diaphragmatic Absorption

-To accomplish both of these tasks, we turn to an old technology and blend it with a new twist.
-Diaphragmatic absorption is a time tested and proven method for low frequency absorption.
-If is combined with vibration draining cabinet fill, one can achieve both cabinet vibrational level reductions along with sound pressure absorption.
+To accomplish both of these tasks, we turn to old technology and blend it with a new twist.
+Diaphragmatic absorption is a time tested and proven method for low-frequency absorption.
+If it is combined with vibration draining cabinet fill, one can achieve both cabinet vibrational level reductions along with sound pressure absorption inside the cabinet.
+We minimize physical cabinet vibrations and then absorb excess back pressure within the cabinet created by the diaphragmatic action of the driver or woofer sound.

 Build Diaphragmatic Absorber

 If we calculate the proper cabinet depth and make sure we have the required cabinet material densities in place, we can calculate the approximate cabinet resonant frequency.
 Frequencies above that frequency will be absorbed and frequencies below the resonant frequency will not.
-If we add activated carbon or charcoal to our diaphragmatic absorber cabinet, we lower the cabinet’s Q value and achieve both a sound pressure absorber and as a platform for our sub woofer to sit upon.
+If we add activated carbon or charcoal to our diaphragmatic absorber cabinet, we lower the cabinet’s Q value and achieve both a sound pressure absorber and as a platform for our subwoofer to sit upon.
+We increase frequency lower levels and all frequency rate of absorption with our carbon technology.
+Its the same technology as our Carbon Absorbing Wall (CAW).

 Close To The Source

-Since our sub woofer cabinet produces energy through all its walls, top, and bottom, we can place our diaphragmatic absorber under the sub woofer and gather a lot of this energy.
-This procedure works very well if the sub woofer is down firing.
+Since our subwoofer cabinet produces energy through all its walls, top, and bottom, we can place our diaphragmatic absorber under the subwoofer and gather a lot of this energy.
+This procedure works very well if the subwoofer is down-firing.
 Since our diaphragmatic absorber works on sound pressure, we now have it positioned as close to the sound pressure producing source.
+Remember our goal is woofer sound only.

 Charcoal / Activated Carbon